Why Gut Health Matters For Mind & Body

 We're all familiar with the organs and structures that make up the gut, including the:

-We also are probably familiar with the gut's role in digestion, breaking down the food we eat, absorbing the parts we need and disposing of the rest.
-The pancreas and liver help the gut along in these efforts.
+We are also probably familiar with the gut's role in digestion: breaking down the food we eat, absorbing the parts we need and disposing of the rest.
+The pancreas and liver help the gut in these efforts.

-The gut is also home to a host of friendly bacteria, including Lactobacillus, Bacteroides and Bifidobacterium, which further aid digestion, said Dr. Khan.
+The gut is home to a host of friendly bacteria, including Lactobacillus, Bacteroides and Bifidobacterium, which further aid digestion.
+Those bacteria interact with the brain and other organs in three ways:

 Those friendly bacteria make up the flora of the gut, particularly in the colon.
 Unfortunately, they are joined by some common species of harmful bacteria as well.
 A healthy gut means that there are more good bacteria than harmful bacteria and that harmful bacteria don't overtake the good.